MetaHorizon-Universe/Best-Of-Chrome-Extensions/README.md

 **14.** Click on `Create Pull Request`.

-**15.** Voila :exclamation: You have made a PR to the Awesome-Chrome-Extensions :boom: .
+**15.** You have done a great job :boom: .
 Wait for your submission to be accepted and your PR to be merged.